 We are committed to offering the best possible care for your pets.
 Our doctors strive to keep at the forefront of veterinary medicine to ensure we are offering the latest treatments and procedures available.
-Our exceptional physician team treats dogs and cats, of course, and we also see all exotic pets.
-Our medical director, Dr. Levine, will often tell us that if a client can fit his or her pet in the car, we can see and treat the pet.
-We also have an exceptional, board-certified internist on staff to help us keep your pets in great shape, inside and out.
+Our exceptional physician team treats dogs and cats, as well as exotic pets.
+Our medical director, Dr. Richard Levine, will often tell us that if a client can fit his or her pet in the car, we can see and treat the pet.
+We also have an exceptional, board-certified internal medicine specialist on staff to help us keep your pets in great shape, inside and out.

 Because technology is so important to early, accurate diagnosis and treatment of health issues, we make sure that having the most advanced medical equipment is one of our top priorities.
 Our high-tech hospital includes in-house digital radiography, digital dental radiography, ultrasound, endoscopy, and an advanced operating facility allowing us to diagnose and treat many of your pet's advanced medical conditions right at our hospital.

-Early diagnosis and treatment are the keys to long, healthy lives for our pets, and our patient care team is dedicated to taking great care of our patients.
-Our experience and years of service in our community help us keep our facility state-of-the-art, but we are committed to maintaining the same personalized client service we've offered since we treated our first patient in 1956.
+Early diagnosis and treatment are the keys to long, healthy lives for our pets and our team is dedicated to the great care of our patients.
+Our experience and years of service help keep us at the forefront of the latest evidence-based medicine; but we are still committed to maintaining the same personalized client service we've offered since we treated our first patient in 1956.
 We strive to create a welcome, friendly environment that facilitates open communication between our clients and our staff.
 We will be here for you, to guide you, as we see your family members over the years become a part of ours.

 Local Medical Issues